Arvana is the practice of Anushree Sharma — a product leader and operator, offering counsel and quiet capital to founders at the earliest stage.

 Hypersonic propulsion and supersonic payload delivery systems.
 Building Tezz, India's first commercial ramjet engine, for the aerospace and defence sector.

-Whether you are a founder pitching your earliest round, a company considering an engagement, or a journalist on a deadline — write to the right address and you will hear back, personally, within a few days.
+Whether you're a founder pitching your earliest round, a company weighing up an engagement, or a journalist on a deadline — there's just one address.
+You'll hear back from me personally, usually within a few days.